 MinIO

 MinIO (or any S3-compatible store) holds per-job simulation artifacts and model weights.
-The application never streams large artifacts through itself — it hands out presigned URLs and lets the pod and browser read/write the object store directly.
+The application never streams large artifacts through itself.
+It hands out presigned URLs and lets the pod and browser read and write the object store directly.

 Configuration